open-telemetry/semantic-conventions/docs/http/http-metrics.md

 **[6]:** If not `http` and `network.protocol.version` is set.

 **[7]:** If protocol version is subject to negotiation (for example using [ALPN](https://www.rfc-editor.org/rfc/rfc7301.html)), this attribute SHOULD be set to the negotiated version.
 If the actual protocol version is not known, this attribute SHOULD NOT be set.

-**[8]:** The `url.template` MUST have low cardinality.
-It is not usually available on HTTP clients, but may be known by the application or specialized HTTP instrumentation.

 `http.request.method` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used; otherwise, a custom value MAY be used.